 A naive Bayes classifier is a machine learning algorithm that utilizes Bayes' theorem to solve classification problems by taking probabilities into account.
 It belongs to the supervised learning category and is known for its high training speed.
 Naive Bayes operates on the assumption of independence between predictors by evaluating each feature separately and collecting simple statistics per class of each feature.
 The advantage of this algorithm is its suitability for high-dimensional datasets, as it relies on the assumption of statistical independence among the features.
 By utilizing the joint posterior probability distribution between classes and attributes, Naive Bayes can effectively derive classification problems by generating probability predictions for each class.
-Research shows that Naive Bayes is able to compete well with other machine learning algorithms, even outperforming them in some cases (Mitchell, 1997; Muller & Guido, 2016).
-The algorithm relies on the assumption that conditional attribute values are independent of each other, taking into account the target value of the given instance (Stephen, 2014; Islam et al., 2010).
+Research shows that Naive Bayes is able to compete well with other machine learning algorithms, even outperforming them in some cases [13].
+The algorithm relies on the assumption that conditional attribute values are independent of each other, taking into account the target value of the given instance [2,8].

-$$P(a_1, a_2, a_3, \cdots, a_n | v) = \arg \max \prod{i=1}^n P(a_i | v_i)$$ (3)
+$$P(a_1, a_2, a_3, \cdots, a_n | v) = \arg \max \prod{i=1}^n P(a_i | v_j)$$ (3)